 This issue came up recently with a consultant surgeon.

-How are fees accounted for against a benefits package?
+How are benefits and fees accounted for against a patient’s package?

 Consider the total benefits payable under a patient’s policy.
 For example, the benefits payable is £100.